metauni/metauni.github.io/index.md

 Some notes on in-game controls and features:

-* The translucent boxes on the ground near points of interest are *voice chat zones* which, when entered, will transition your Discord into an appropriate location-specific voice channel.
+* The translucent boxes are *voice chat zones* which transition your Discord into a specific voice channel when entered.
 Leaving the zone will not remove you from the channel.
-If you want to return to the General voice channel, click the "Reset" button that has appeared on your GUI in the top right corner.
+If you want to return to the General voice channel, click the "Reset" in the top right hand corner of your GUI.

-* By default you move your player with the arrow keys (or WASD) and you can look around by holding down the right mouse button, or doing a two-finger drag on a trackpad.
-The control scheme can be changed in Settings (press Escape in-game to access) and you may prefer `Click to Move` for your `Movement Mode`.
+* You move your player with the arrow keys (or WASD) and you can look around by holding down the right mouse button, or doing a two-finger drag on a trackpad.
+The control scheme can be changed in Settings (press Escape in-game to access).

 * To interact with in-world GUI elements, such as buttons, you simply (left) click on them.
 Most of the white floating displays can be clicked on for a more readable popup view, including the presenter display in the talk zone.

 * To use the in-game chat press `/`.
 It's convenient to quickly toggle between fullscreen and windowed, which is `fn + F11` on a Mac, but you'll have to first disable the "Show Desktop" shortcut in System Preferences.

+* You can access animations, such as waves, by pressing `.`.
+You can enable additional animations on the Roblox website.

 You should comply with the [Roblox rules](http://metauni.org/posts/rules/rules) while on their platform, and that includes the developer rules if you are creating your own nodes.
 These rules are in place to protect the children who spend a lot of time in Roblox, and seem to me well-intentioned and reasonable.
 However this does mean that you should **refrain from using the in-game chat or images to share URLs** or post Discord information inside your node.
 This coordination should happen on Discord or through some other channel.
 Finally, *do not under any circumstances climb the knot*.